 Well, as it turns out, that’s exactly what I did.
 Apparently Shepherd’s Pie is made with lamb, and Cottage Pie is made with beef.
 Which now made me feel bad about the whole sheep picture thing, because I was unwittingly including a really cute picture of the, um, ingredients.
 Oh dear.

-So long story short, I recently ran across this recipe for Cottage Pie, which used a topping of very thin-sliced potatoes instead of the mashed version…and while I am probably the world’s biggest fan of mashed potatoes, I actually LOVED this version.
-The filling is the usual mixture of ground beef, carrots and peas, and the whole thing was just as delectable as its incorrectly named predecessor.
+So long story short, here is a recipe for Cottage Pie, which uses a topping of very thin-sliced potatoes instead of the mashed version…and while I am probably the world’s biggest fan of mashed potatoes, I actually LOVE this version.
+The filling is the usual mixture of ground beef, carrots and peas, and the whole thing is just as delectable as its incorrectly named predecessor.